FoveaTer: Foveated Transformer for Image Classification: Abstract

 \section{Abstract}

-Many animals and humans process the visual field with a varying spatial resolution (foveated vision) and use peripheral processing to make eye movements and point the fovea to acquire high-resolution information about objects of interest.
+Many animals and humans process the visual field with varying spatial resolution (foveated vision) and use peripheral processing to make eye movements and point the fovea to acquire high-resolution information about objects of interest.
 This architecture results in computationally efficient rapid scene exploration.
-Recent progress in vision Transformers has brought about new alternatives to the traditionally convolution-reliant computer vision systems.
-However, these models do not explicitly model the foveated properties of the visual system nor the interaction between eye movements and the classification task.
-We propose foveated Transformer (FoveaTer) model, which uses pooling regions and saccadic movements to perform object classification tasks using a vision Transformer architecture.
-Our proposed model pools the image features using squared pooling regions, an approximation to the biologically-inspired foveated architecture, and uses the pooled features as an input to a Transformer Network.
-It decides on the following fixation location based on the attention assigned by the Transformer to various locations from previous and present fixations.
-The model uses a confidence threshold to stop scene exploration, allowing to dynamically allocate more fixation/computational resources to more challenging images.
-We construct an ensemble model using our proposed model and unfoveated model, achieving an accuracy 1.36\% below the unfoveated model with 22\% computational savings.
-Finally, we demonstrate our model's robustness against adversarial attacks, where it outperforms the unfoveated model.
+Recent progress in self-attention-based vision Transformers, an alternative to the traditionally convolution-reliant computer vision systems, allows global interactions between feature locations and increases robustness to adversarial attacks.
+However, the Transformer models do not explicitly model the foveated properties of the visual system nor the interaction between eye movements and the classification task.
+We propose Foveated Transformer (FoveaTer) model, which uses pooling regions and eye movements to perform object classification tasks using a Vision Transformer architecture.
+Using square pooling regions or biologically-inspired radial-polar pooling regions, our proposed model pools the image features from the convolution backbone and uses the pooled features as an input to transformer layers.
+It decides on subsequent fixation location based on the attention assigned by the Transformer to various locations from past and present fixations.
+The model uses a confidence threshold to stop scene exploration.
+It dynamically allocates more fixation/computational resources to more challenging images before making the final image category decision.
+We construct a Foveated model using our proposed approach and compare it against a Baseline model, which does not contain any pooling.
+Using five ablation studies, we evaluate the contribution of different components of the Foveated model.
+We perform a psychophysics scene categorization task and use the experimental data to find a suitable radial-polar pooling region combination.
+We also show that the Foveated model better explains the human decisions in a scene categorization task than a Baseline model.
+On the ImageNet dataset, the Foveated model with Dynamic-stop achieves an accuracy of $8\%$ below the Baseline model with a throughput gain of $76\%$.
+Using a Foveated model with Dynamic-stop and the Baseline model, the ensemble achieves an accuracy of $0.7\%$ below the Baseline using the same throughput.
+We demonstrate our model's robustness against PGD adversarial attacks with both types of pooling regions, where we see the Foveated model outperform the Baseline model.